home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ### Conditional entities

-1. Button to **manually idle notifications**: Any Notification CC values on a device that have an `idle` state will get a corresponding button entity.
+1. Button to **manually idle notifications**: Any Notification Command Class (CC) values on a device that have an idle state will get a corresponding button entity.
 This button entity can be used to manually idle a notification when it doesn't automatically clear on its own.
+A device can have multiple Notification CC values.
+For example one for detecting smoke and one for detecting carbon monoxide.

 ## Using advanced features (UI only)